 The second Tamar in the Bible is found in 2 Samuel 13.
-She is the daughter of King David and also the sister of Absalom.
-This Tamar had a half-brother named Amnon who had so much lust for her that he ended up raping her.
-The story ends with Absalom taking revenge for his sister and killing Amnon two years later.
+She is the daughter of King David and also the beautiful sister of Absalom.
+This young woman Tamar had a half-brother named Amnon who had so much lust for her that he ended up raping her and have a sexual relationship with her.
+The story ends with the son of David Absalom taking revenge for his sister and killing Amnon two years later.

 The Story of Tamar in the Bible?

 The story of Tamar in the Bible is found in Genesis chapter 38 which is interestingly sandwiched in between the story of Joseph, Judah’s (Tamar’s father-in-law) younger brother.
 It is a sharp contrast between the lives of these two brothers.

 Judah left home shortly after being involved in his brothers’ scheme of almost killing his brother Joseph.
 He moved to Adullam, one of the towns in Canaan.
 After marrying a woman named Shua, they have three children: Er, Onan, and Shelah.
 When Er becomes of age, Judah arranges for him to marry Tamar.
 But before they are able to conceive children, God takes Er’s life because he was a wicked man.
 Tamar’s first husband dies.